-Join Gabriel Corbett for an in-depth discussion in this video Using the pattern tools, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Using the pattern tools, part of SOLIDWORKS: Sheet Metal Design.

 A raise of parts or features can be…used in the apart or assembly mode of SolidWorks.…In this example, we'll cover using the Pattern tools on the part level.…The Pattern tool needs two basic pieces of information.…Number one is what to pattern, and number…two, what direction do we want to pattern in.…This can be any edge in the direction that we need to place the parts in.…We saw some examples of this in the chassis…walkthrough, and now we're going to add onto that design.…First we're going to cut a hole on the front panel, and…then build a cover.
 We'll then pattern that cover.…To get started, let's take a look at that front face.…